Kelebrimbor97/ROS-Docker/README.md

 ### 2.1 Installing Docker

+> [!Caution]
+> Skip this sub-section and move directly to sub-section 2.2 if you followed section 1

 Depending on the OS you are using, you need to follow installation instructions for the appropriate OS.

 The official installation instructions for Docker can be found [here](https://docs.docker.com/engine/install/).